-SG and DH competitions as well as DH training have regular or fixed interval starts with a minimum interval of 40 seconds between consecutive competitor starts.
-GS competitions also have regular interval starts.
-The minimum interval between consecutive competitor starts in GS is 30 seconds.
+Super G and Downhill competitions as well as Downhill Training have regular or fixed interval starts with a minimum interval of 40 seconds between consecutive competitor starts.
+Giant Slalom competitions also have regular or fixed interval starts.
+The minimum interval between consecutive competitor starts in Giant Slalom is 30 seconds.
 Slalom has an irregular or non-fixed interval.
-The Chief of Timing and Calculations or his assistant, in agreement with the Jury, tells the starter when each Slalom competitor may be started.
+The Chief of Timing and Calculations or an assistant, in agreement with the Jury, tells the starter when each Slalom competitor may be started.